-Confederation Power Inc., an indirect, wholly-owned subsidiary of CPC, owns the 0.9 MW Digby Neck Wind Facility located near Tiverton, Nova Scotia.
+During 2014, Confederation Power Inc. owned the 0.9 MW Digby Neck Wind Facility located near Tiverton, Nova Scotia.
 The facility, which began commercial operations in 2006, consists of one EWT 0.9 MW wind turbine.
-The electrical output from the project is contracted to NSPI under a PPA expiring in 2021.
+The electrical output from the facility is contracted to NSPI under a PPA expiring in 2024.
+On February 12, 2015, Confederation Power Inc. agreed to sell the Digby Neck Wind Facility to a third party.
+The sale is expected to close during the first half of 2015.